-These are all key areas of research that will create transformational impact by advancing our understanding of the brain in health and disease, and for suggesting novel targets and biomarkers for clinical trials.
-Insights for into rational therapies for treating neurodegeneration and other disease of the brain including mental health is are likely to come from transformational research in these complementary areas.
+These key areas of research will create transformational impact by advancing our understanding of the brain in health and disease, while also suggesting novel targets and biomarkers for clinical trials.
+Insights into rational therapies for treating neurodegeneration and other diseases of the brain, including mental health, are a likely result from transformational research into these complementary areas.

-The ultimate goal of this research cluster is to translate these novel approaches into the clinic in the form of new therapies, the identification of novel biomarkers to test the effects of such therapies, and to identify populations at increased risk of future neurological and psychiatric disease, as well as to bridge links and rapidly mobilize through collaborations between basic biomedical and clinical research programs.
+The ultimate goal of this research cluster is to translate these novel approaches into the clinic in the form of new therapies, identify novel biomarkers to test the effects of such therapies, pinpoint populations at increased risk of future neurological and psychiatric disease, and bridge links and rapidly mobilize through collaborations between basic biomedical and clinical research programs.